 Steam is the Way

 All you’d need to clean the floor is a mop and bucket.
-However, these cleaning tools only spread the dirt all over the floor instead of actually cleaning it.
+However, these cleaning tools only spread dirt all over the floor instead of actually cleaning it.
 With our situation calling for more cleanliness, ditch the mop and bucket and go for a steam mop.

 Steam mops utilize steam and less water, so your floor will dry quickly.
 Since steam is effective in killing bacteria, mold, and other nasties on your floor, the steam mop is the best way to clean and, in a way, disinfect your floor.

 Using thick rugs is an excellent way to reduce the wear and tear your floor experiences.
 In rooms with high foot traffic, rugs are particularly effective in preventing damage to your floor.
-If you’re going to use such rugs, make sure they’re slip-resistant so it won’t cause any accidents.
+If you’re going to use such rugs, make sure they’re slip-resistant so they won’t cause any accidents.
 Aside from protecting your floor from damage, rugs can also keep it clean underneath.

 Using Entrance Mats

 Speaking of rugs, another reliable layer you can add to protect your floor is by using mats.
 You can put mats at the entrances of your establishment for better results.
 Your customers will first step on the mat by placing it at the entrance.